01-edu/public/subjects/devops/orchestrator/README.md

 $>
 ```

-You must provide a `orchestrator.sh` script that run and create and manage the infrastructure
+You must provide a `orchestrator.sh` script that run and create and manage the infrastructure:

 ```console
 $> ./orchestrator create